SmileiPIC/Smilei/doc/Sphinx/ionization.rst

 of high-Z atoms).
 As a consequence, :math:`R\gg1`, and the probability of ionization of an electron with magnetic quantum number :math:`\vert m \vert=0` greatly exceeds that of an electron with :math:`\vert m \vert = 1`.

+The initial velocity of the electrons newly created by ionization is chosen as equal to the ion velocity.
+This constitutes a minor violation of momentum conservation, as the ion mass is not decreased after ionization.

 Monte-Carlo scheme